T

 neighborhood

-Sofia's main pedestrian street, lined with shops, cafes, and restaurants.
-It's a vibrant place for an evening stroll and people-watching.
+Sofia's main pedestrian street, bustling with shops, cafes, and restaurants.
+It's a great place for an evening stroll and to get a feel for the city's pulse.

-• Enjoy the street performers in the warmer months.
+• Look out for street performers in the evenings.

 A short walk from Hotel Anel.